Nonminimal Couplings and the Forgotten Field of Axion Inflation: Predictions And Implications For Next-Generation CMB Experiments

 Finally we turn to non-Gaussianity on CMB scales, as parameterized by the amplitude of the bispectrum, $f_{\rm NL}$.
-As we found in Sec.~\ref{sec:inflation}, for reasonable choices of parameters and initial conditions this model yields $N_a \lesssim 15$ e-folds of axion inflation.
-That means that the fluctuations on CMB scales crossed outside the Hubble radius deep within the radial-inflation phase, prior to the fast turn and onset of axion inflation.
-Since both curvature perturbations and isocurvature perturbations were massless at the time they first crossed outside the Hubble radius, no non-Gaussianity should be generated in this model beyond the usual, slow-roll suppressed contribution.
+As we found in Sec.~\ref{sec:inflation}, for reasonable choices of parameters and initial conditions for this model, the energy density and hence dynamics of inflation are initially dominated by the radial field.
+That means that the fluctuations on CMB scales crossed outside the Hubble radius within the radial-inflation phase, prior to the fast turn and onset of axion inflation.
+Since both curvature perturbations and isocurvature perturbations were effectively massless at the time they first crossed outside the Hubble radius, no non-Gaussianity should be generated in this model beyond the usual, slow-roll suppressed contribution.

 The lack of sizeable non-Gaussianity in ultra-light isocurvature scenarios has been emphasized in many recent works, e.g., Refs.~\cite{Achucarro:2016fby,Achucarro:2019pux,Achucarro:2019lgo,Achucarro:2019mea}.
 We leave a complete calculation of $f_{\rm NL}$, which although unobservably small may differ in form from the single-field result \cite{Achucarro:2019pux}, to future work.